mahes-a/2023/microsoft-fabric/DataActivatorRealTimeStreamAlerts.md

 **Create an .NET Console App to send data to EventHub**

-*Please note this sample console app tries to mimic a streaming app by just sending few rows to EventHub at pre-configured intervals, the code does not handle errors , nor production grade authentication and does not guarantee uniqueness of records being sent, this is created just for demo purposes only*
+*Please note this sample console app tries to mimic a streaming app by just sending few random rows to EventHub at pre-configured intervals, the code does not handle errors , nor use production grade authentication and does not guarantee uniqueness of records being sent, this is created just for demo purposes only*

 - Follow the steps listed [here](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-dotnet-standard-getstarted-send?tabs=connection-string%2Croles-azure-portal) to setup the C# console app to send the events to EventHub created as part of above step, we will use the connection string option for event hub authentication